 It is the most common skin cancer (about three quarters of all skin cancers).
 There are several different types of Basal Cell Carcinoma (BCC).
 Some look like a small raised smooth lump, others like a non-healing sore, and yet others look like a pink, white or red patch, and can be quite difficult to see.
 BCC is the least dangerous type of skin cancer and is almost never a threat to life, but it still requires treatment.
 This is because they enlarge over time.
 However, with early detection comes a simpler surgery, where skin grafts are not needed.
 BCC can spread locally into muscles, bone and nerves, or rarely spreads to lymph nodes.
 Occasionally it may result in loss of eyes, ears or noses.

 Apart from causing skin cancer, too much sun also damages the skin cells causing wrinkles, freckles, thinning of the skin and dilated blood vessels.
 Sun protection is crucial for everybody.
-So protect yourself - and your loved ones - from the sun by applying an SPF50+ sunscreen.
+So protect yourself - and your loved ones - from the sun by applying an SPF50+ sunscreen (click here to see how to apply sunscreen).
 However, sunscreens are not perfect.
 Sun protection should always start with avoiding peak sun hours and dressing sensibly.
 Try to keep in the shade where possible.
 Remember that when you are near sand, snow or water or at high altitude, your risk of skin cancer is higher due to extra ultraviolet radiation.
 If you are in the sun, remember to wear UV protective sunglasses.

 For peace of mind a regular skin cancer check by a doctor skilled in dermoscopy is strongly recommended.

 Vitamin D is essential for healthy bones.
 You get vitamin D from sunlight and from your diet, or from supplements.
 By enjoying the sun sensibly, it is possible for everyone to make enough vitamin D while not increasing the risk of skin cancer.